novazor/Solo-Projects/README.md

 ## Rohan Parekh's Portfolio
 ### LinkedIn: https://www.linkedin.com/in/rohan-parekh-39b070225/

 Note - This repository is intended as a "gallery" of my work, and is not intended to be pulled and run locally.
+You may try that, but the datasets will need to be downloaded as well and included in the file's same directory.

 ### PDF Copilot (Retrieval Augmented Generation)